Skip to content

 Your API key is never stored in plaintext.
 On creation, the server computes a one-way hash of the key and stores only the hash and a short prefix (for display in the dashboard).
 The full key exists only in the creation response.

-If 10 consecutive failed authentication attempts are made with an invalid key from the same identifier within 15 minutes, further requests are temporarily blocked.
+Repeated failed authentication attempts with an invalid key from the same identifier are temporarily blocked.
 This protects against brute-force key guessing.

 • Use environment variables — Store keys in .env files or your platform’s secret manager, not in source code.